helloimbernardo/train-map/README.md

 yarn dev
 ```

+## Publishing
+I've followed [vitejs's guide](https://vitejs.dev/guide/static-deploy#github-pages) on publishing to github pages and the repository already includes a [pages deploy configuration](./.github/workflows/deploy.yml).
+You must add your MapTiler API key with the same name as described above in step 1 of the development steps to your secrets [as described in this guide](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions)

 ## Information
 This project is released under [the MIT License](./LICENSE.md).
 The map style used was made for this project and is served by [MapTiler](http://maptiler.com/)